 Cancer Therapeutics CRC (CTx) is in the business of finding cures for cancer.
 It was founded in 2007 and received an initial seven years of funding from the Cooperative Research Centre (CRC) Programme.
-It is a collaborative partnership of leading Research Institutes, Universities and biotechnology companies that translates Australia’s innovative research discoveries into new cancer drugs ready for clinical development.
+It is a collaborative partnership of leading research institutes, universities and biotechnology companies that translates Australia’s innovative research discoveries into new cancer drugs ready for clinical development.
 CTx was awarded a further six years of CRC Programme funding from July 2014.
-In addition to the CRC Programme funding CTx receives licensing revenues and additional cash and in-kind funding from its 17 partners.
+In addition to the CRC Programme funding, CTx receives licensing revenues and additional cash and in-kind funding from its 16 partners.

 The company’s research and development capabilities span the full range of technologies and expertise required to discover novel small molecule cancer drugs and develop them to the clinical candidate stage.
 Our collaborative model allows us to integrate experts in cancer target biology into our project teams.